pachira aquatica money tree

 This money plant responds very well to pruning, which will be a necessity when the plant grows too large or if you wish to neaten or shape the plant.
 Both the foliage and the roots can be trimmed once the plant reaches the largest size you are comfortable with.

 Fall is a great time to prune this plant.
 Always use a sharp, sterilized cutting tool and remember to remove whole leaves, rather than just the leaflets.
-Remove any unhealthy or dead leaves from the plant, taking care to remove all plant material from the soil surface.
+Remove any dead leaves or yellow or brown leaves from the plant, taking care to remove all plant material from the soil surface.

 Repotting and Transplanting